 Welcome to Blues

-Blue 1 - Mr Gordon and Mrs Garratt
+Blue 1 - Mr Gordon and Mrs Collins

-Blue 2 - Mrs Cartwright (Mon-Thurs), Miss Jackson (Fri) and Mrs Collins
+Blue 2 - Mrs Sankey and Mrs Garratt

-Blue 3 - Miss Dangerfield and Miss Ferguson
+Blue 3 - Mr Dowen and Miss Ferguson

-- Hoe reading books will be sent out from the 21st September.
-Children should bring their book bag on the following days: Blue 1 - Tuesday, Blue 2 - Wednesday, Blue 3 - Thursday
+- Home reading books will be sent out from the 21st September.
+Children should bring their book bag on the following days: Blue 1 - Friday, Blue 2 - Thursday, Blue 3 - Tuesday

 - Homework activities are sent out at the start of each half term in a green homework book.
 The books will contain a list of suggested homework activities to complete over the half term.
 These will cover English, Maths and other subject areas.
 Please return the homework books when all activities are completed.